 And so it should be.
 After all, as the Poets remind us, this is the city of the spirits.
 And the Gods, even in Nirvana, are always hungry.

-John’s Top 10 Kyoto Dining Experiences:
+John’s Top 10 Kyoto Dining Experiences: click on the links for detailed information.

 A version of this article originally appeared in the award-winning luxury travel and lifestyle magazine DestinAsian, the prime publication for those who love to travel, and travel in style in the Asia-Pacific region and beyond.
 Sincerest thanks for their permission to reprint it here.
 Photos © John F. Ashburne.